-There are many different ways to make ravioli and each has their own benefits.
-When deciding on the best ravioli maker, there are several ravioli stamps, trays, attachments and tools that I can recommend for you to pick between.
+There are many different ways to make ravioli and each has their own benefits, with much down to personal preference.
+There are several ravioli makers, stamps, trays, attachments and tools that I can recommend for you to choose between.

-Stamps, trays and smaller pasta tools are generally all cheap yet great options that don’t rely on using an external machine.
+Stamps, trays and smaller pasta tools are generally all cheap yet great options that don’t rely on using a dedicated pasta machine.

 If you already own a pasta maker, there are several ravioli attachments available.
 Marcato, Imperia and KitchenAid all have their own attachments for making ravioli.
 While they may be worth the price and make live a little easier for some, a more hands-on approach might suit your needs better.
 Trays, stamps and cutters are all great and cheap options that actually give more freedom than any ravioli attachment can provide.

-It’s clear that you have quite a few choices.
-The comparison below should give you a clear image of these options.
-After that I’ll outweigh the pros and cons of each type of ravioli maker, as there is definitely a match for everyone.
+For those who already own a pasta machine, the comparison below should give you a clear picture of your options.
+After that I explore the pros and cons of each type of ravioli maker, as there is definitely a perfect match for everyone.
 Goodbye expensive supermarket ‘fresh’ ravioli!
-While the tools you use to make ravioli do matter, choosing the best pasta flour gets you of to a good start as well.
+While the tools you use to make ravioli do matter, choosing the best pasta flour gets you off to a good start as well.

 Best ravioli makers – my recommendations